Shoe Dog Book Review

 Additionally, through their activity-tracking smartphone apps (Nike Training Club and Nike Run Club), countless people have shared their stats across social media, all of which are promoted on their social media platforms – a key activity which has brought people together in such an uncertain time.
 Nike has been a shining example of quick, yet appropriate, brand activity.

-Prior to the pandemic, Nike was extremely good at bringing people together and building communities outside of the brand e.g. “Sneaker Heads” through extensive collaborations such as Dior x Jordan.
-They have also created limited product drops and dead stock – the trainer community is huge and Nike had an extensive role in the formulation of this key consumer group.
+Prior to the pandemic, Nike was extremely good at bringing people together and building communities outside the brand, e.g., “Sneaker Heads,” through extensive collaborations such as Dior x Jordan.
+They have also created limited product drops and dead stock – the trainer community is huge, and Nike had an extensive role in the formulation of this key consumer group.

 The opportunities are endless for Nike.
 Perhaps now more than ever, I personally see new collaborations launching almost daily within the trainer/sneaker sector – though there is debate as to whether this is appropriate, or simply feeding conspicuous consumption and consumerism.
-However, I question whether things will change following COVID-19, along with consumer behaviour habits, and the causal impact this will have on the industry.
+However, I question whether things will change following COVID-19, including consumer behaviour, and the causal impact this will have on the industry.

 This book will definitely change your perspective and outlook, for the better!